thewatermethod/thewatermethod.com/posts/porting-cursed-blood.md

 <div class="ose-class-feature">
 <h3>Hunter's eyes</h3>
 <p>The Doomed have one physical trait in common; their golden eyes.
 They have the ability to detect unnatural forces.
-Because of this, they can make an INT test to cast Detect Magic (See the Magic section for timing restrictions).
+Because of this, they can make an INT test to cast Detect Magic once per day.
 The Doomed are well known as travellers and their eyes make it difficult to hide their calling.
 Some fear the sight of a Doomed entering their town as it usually presages a violent episode.
 Referees should decide on a town's general feeling towards the Doomed in advance.</p>
 </div>

 <div class="ose-class-feature">